YcheLanguageStudio/JavaRelatedStudy/SoftwareAnalysis/Notes.md

 $latex X/X+Y , X=(N_{ef}/N_{f}), Y=(N_{es}/N_{s})$
 - Optimize
     - remove the successful runs identical to failure runs

 ##Code Coverage
 - CFG: if-else-return, etc. into control-flow-graph

+##EvoSuite
+- statements generation
+- test oracle
+    - like randoop
+    - mutation, kill the mutant and detect the fault i.e, we want to kill the mutant, including the original and the mutant procedure, with `v2` and `v2^{prime}`
+    - strongly kill & weakly kill mutants, idea comes from the mutation testing

+> Given a test suite with adequate mutation coverage, there exists test cases (say t) that (weakly) kill mutants also detect real faults.